epsilon537/boxlambda/_drafts/interrupts.markdown

 RISC-V defines 32 IRQ IDs.
 Ibex maps the timer interrupt to IRQ ID 7 and the fast interrupts to IRQ IDs 16 to 31.

-I'm using the same mapping to connect the IRQs to the [PicoRV DMA Controller](https://boxlambda.readthedocs.io/en/latest/components_picorv_dma/), i.e. Ibex and PicoRV are seeing the same set of interrupts with the same IRQ_IDs/ISR bit positions.
+I'm using the same mapping to connect the IRQs to the [PicoRV DMA Controller](https://boxlambda.readthedocs.io/en/latest/components_picorv_dma/), i.e. Ibex and PicoRV see the same set of interrupts with the same IRQ_IDs/ISR bit positions.
 Note, however, that the PicoRV doesn't directly support interrupts.
 The PicoRV microcode detects signaled interrupts by polling its Interrupt Status Register.
 Check the PicoRV DMA Controller link earlier in this paragraph for more details.

 This table lists the BoxLambda interrupts and the events they report: